Federated Generation of Synthetic RNA-seq Data: MPC Primitives

 \item Secure reveal $\pi_{\text{REVEAL}}$: At the start of this protocol, the parties have a secret-shared value $[\![a]\!]$, with the shares of $a$ spread across $K$ servers; at the end, the shares are aggregated and reconstructed so that the parties have the decrypted plaintext value $a$. \end{itemize}

-We build our solution using these cryptographic primitives to ensure that our final solution is also cryptographically secure, based on the universal composition theorem, which states that a protocol remains secure when composed with other or the same MPC protocols \cite{canetti2000security}.
+We designed our MPC protocols using these cryptographic primitives to ensure that our final solution is also cryptographically secure, based on the universal composition theorem, which states that a protocol remains secure when composed with other or the same MPC protocols \cite{canetti2000security}.

+{{For the experiments, we ran our MPC protocols in MP-SPDZ using both passive 3PC \cite{araki2016high} and active 3PC schemes \cite{eerikson2020use}.} These MPC schemes execute over a power-of-two ring $\mathbb{Z}_{2^k}$, where we use the default ring size of $k = 64$ as in MP-SPDZ.} {For the computational costs of the primitives in these MPC schemes, please see the original publication of the MP-SPDZ library \cite{keller2020mp}.}

+{{ To support fractional values, we employ fixed-point arithmetic (via the \texttt{sfix} type), where a real number $x$ is represented as a scaled integer with a default precision of $f = 16$ bits.
+By default, MP-SPDZ handles fixed-point truncation using binary-circuit-based decomposition.
+It works by decomposing the shared value into bits, performing the shift, and recomposing the values, providing exact truncation with no error.
+Because our multiplication products are bounded well within the 64-bit ring, this default protocol can operate correctly without any additional configuration.}}

+{{Division by 2 and 6 in Protocol 3 is handled implicitly by MP-SPDZ's fixed-point arithmetic (\texttt{sfix}).
+Rather than performing division directly over $\mathbb{Z}_{2^{64}}$, MP-SPDZ converts division by a constant into multiplication by its fixed-point representation ($/2$ becomes $\times 0.5$ and $/6$ becomes $\times 0.1\overline{6}$, both representable as \texttt{sfix} values).}}